piyushr147/springBoot/java.md

     now to use one class inside the another we again need wiring so for using xml in spring we must wire them in property tag inside the bean of that class;

 # Field Injection | Constructor Injection | Setter Injection
-    @Autowired can be injected at all th three levels but it is preffered to you use it at the field part
+    @Autowired can be injected at all the three levels but it is preffered to you use it at the field part

 # SERVELTS
     Servlet is a class that extends the capabilities of the servers and responds to the incoming requests.
 It can respond to any requests.Servlet is a web component that is deployed on the server to create a dynamic web page.

     CGI technology enables the web server to call an external program and pass HTTP request information to the external program to process the request.
 For each request, it starts a new process and the creation is limited plus if the no of clients increases it takes more time for response, instead of this servlets use mutithreading for multiple request handling at the same time.
-Threads have many benefits over the Processes such as they share a common memory area, lightweight, cost of communication between the threads are low. public static void main( String[] args ) throws LifecycleException {
+Threads have many benefits over the Processes such as they share a common memory area, lightweight, cost of communication between the threads are low.
+    public static void main( String[] args ) throws LifecycleException {
         System.out.println( "Hello World!" );
         Tomcat tomcat = new Tomcat();